ivov/n8n-shortlink/docs/01-provision.md

 4. At [AWS](https://aws.amazon.com/console/):

 - Sign up for an account
-- Create an IAM policy `n8n-shortlink-infra-admin-policy` (see content below).
+- Create an IAM policy `n8n-shortlink-infra-admin-policy` (content below)
-- Create an IAM user `n8n-shortlink-infra-admin-user` (no AWS Management Console access), attaching the policy to this admin user.
+- Create an IAM user `n8n-shortlink-infra-admin-user` (select no AWS Management Console access), attaching the policy to this admin user.
-- Generate access keys for this admin user, selecting "Third-party service".
+- Generate access keys for this admin user (select "Third-party service")

 Policy: `n8n-shortlink-infra-admin-policy`